Alexander von Monts: Grosser Kurfürst sinking

 The following year, he captained the newly commissioned ironclad SMS Grosser Kurfürst during the ship's accidental ramming and sinking by the ironclad König Wilhelm on 31 May 1878.
 The two ships (along with the ironclad Preussen) had been steaming off the coast of Great Britain, under the command of Carl Ferdinand Batsch, when they encountered a pair of sailing vessels.
 König Wilhelm turned to port too slowly and accidentally rammed Grosser Kurfürst, tearing a large hole in her hull below the waterline.
 The ship's inexperienced crew had left the watertight doors open, which led her to sink quickly.
 Monts himself was pulled from the water, but half of the ship's crew were killed in the sinking.

 In the aftermath of the sinking, rivalries between Stosch and his opponents led Stosch to pursue four courts-martial to drive Monts from the navy in an effort to save Batsch, his own protege.
 Stosch also sought to suppress criticism Monts had leveled against Stosch's administration during the initial investigation.
 Stosch, an army officer, was infuriated that the proceedings had been allowed to become a forum for criticism of his policies, for which he blamed Konteradmiral (Rear Admiral) Reinhold von Werner, the chairman of the investigation.
 He appealed to Kaiser Wilhelm I, stating that the inquiry had unfairly blamed Admiral Batsch, and requested a new court martial for the officers involved in the incident.
 Simultaneously, Stosch began a campaign to force Werner out of the navy.
 This was in part to ensure that Batsch, his protégé, would be next in line after Stosch retired.
 The second court martial again found Batsch guilty and Monts innocent of negligence.

 A third investigation, held in January 1879, reversed the decision of the previous verdicts and sentenced Monts to a prison term of one month and two days, though the Kaiser refused to implement the punishment.
 This necessitated another trial, which returned to the initial verdict and sentenced Batsch to six months in prison.
 The Kaiser commuted Batsch's sentence after he had served two months' time.
 Disappointed that his protégé had taken the blame for the sinking, Stosch requested another court martial for Monts, who was found not guilty.
 The Kaiser officially approved the verdict, which put an end to the series of trials over the sinking of Grosser Kurfürst.
 The situation became complicated for Stosch when Batsch agreed with Mont's critiques on the lack of emphasis Stosch had made on training.
-Wilhelm I refused to allow Stosch to fire Monts, in part owing to the fact that he had been acquitted by the courts-martial.
+Wilhelm I refused to allow Stosch to fire Monts, in part because he had been acquitted by the courts-martial.